layercak3/mfpbar-drag/README.md

 documented in the example [mfpbar.conf](./mfpbar.conf) file.

 Additionally, `mfpbar` registers a `maximize` key binding which you can bind in your `input.conf`.
-For example, the following binds <kbd>RIGHT</kbd> to seek and simultaneously maximize the bar:
+For example, the following binds <kbd>Space</kbd> to pause and simultaneously maximize the bar:

-    RIGHT seek 5; script-binding mfpbar/maximize
+    Space cycle pause; script-binding mfpbar/maximize

 You can also specify a non-default timeout (in seconds) via using script message.
 The following will maximize the bar for 2.4 seconds when pressing